Stay at a Farm Stay Property on the Cornwall and Devon Border

-If in the South of the County, the Rame Peninsular offers a stunning coastline with breathtaking views out to sea and beaches with golden sands.
+If in the south of the county, the Rame Peninsular offers a stunning coastline with breathtaking views out to sea and beaches with golden sands.
 Enjoy a visit to the fishing town of Looe and take in the history of Polperro.

 Stroll up to the Hoe and enjoy spectacular views of Plymouth Sound, a simply stunning natural harbour.
-Visit Smeatons Tower and the green where Sir Francis Drake played his last game of bowls before heading of to defeat the Spanish Armada in 1588.
+Visit Smeatons Tower and the green where Sir Francis Drake played his last game of bowls before heading off to defeat the Spanish Armada in 1588.
 The recently opened Royal William Yard is also well worth a visit.
 See the splendour of old navy buildings that have been converted into shops and restaurants.
 If you wish to travel a little further, the South Hams are easily accessible from Plymouth.

 Further inland the moors of Dartmoor and Bodmin moor are easily accessible from many of our Farm Stay properties.
 If you enjoy walking combined with some stunning scenery and vast amounts of open space, your days will easily be filled touring around this area.

 Boscastle is also well worth a stop - see how the village has been re-built since the devastating floods in 2004.
 Visit Port Isaac and you'll be in Doc Martin country - take in some of the fabulous scenery as seen on TV.
 Padstow is also sure to be on the list of places to go.
-Enjoy Fish and Chips from Rick Steins with views out to sea as a bonus!
+Enjoy fish and chips from Rick Steins with views out to sea as a bonus!

-Hopping across the border in the far North of the County and a short drive will bring guests to RHS Rosemoor - well worth a visit at any time of year.
+Hopping across the border in the far north of the county and a short drive will bring guests to RHS Rosemoor - well worth a visit at any time of year.
 The quaint little fishing village of Clovelly may also be enjoyed.

-So a Farm Stay holiday at the top end of the County will provide a fantastic location to explore not just one County, but two!
+So a Farm Stay holiday at the top end of the county will provide a fantastic location to explore not just one county, but two!